ivyallie/ivyallie.github.io/_posts/2021-12-24-video_essays.md

-- [Hollywood's (Gay) China Problem](https://www.youtube.com/watch?v=zIsQ502N0fg) by James Somerton.
-A not-uncommon complaint:
-"Hollywood won't put good gay representation in films because of the Chinese market."
-But is it true?
-(Hint: No!)

 - [Love Never Dies: A Magnificent Trashfire Sequel to Phantom of the Opera](https://www.youtube.com/watch?v=Pfz-_WxGu3Y) by Lindsay Ellis.
 If you're reading this at all then I don't imagine Lindsay Ellis needs further explanation.